project-ias/project-ias/README.md

 # Deployment

-- Frontend, backend and MeiliSearch all are deployed on t2 micro instance.
+- Backend and MeiliSearch are deployed on t2 micro instance.
-- Frontend build is served by Nginx
 - Backend runs in background via pm2
 - Meilisearch is hosted via ngrok
+- Frontend build is automatically created using Netlify.

 To deploy

-- If you want your changes(both frontend and backend) to be deployed.
+- If you want your changes(backend only) to be deployed.
 SSH to the server.
 Run the `deploy.sh` script present in the home directory.
+- Frontend will be automatically updated when `master` branch is updated.

 # Project Structure